Jwatts82/NPS-PARKS-CLI-Project/README.md

     $ gem install colorator

 ## Usage
-To execute this CLI, type ruby bin/parks into the terminal.Follow along with the prompts to see a list of National Park Services sites by state and learn more information about specific National Park Services sites.
+To execute this CLI, type ruby bin/parks into the terminal.

+Follow along with the prompts to see a list of National Park Services sites by state and learn more information about specific National Park Services sites.

 ## Contributing